 it is tight-fitting or because it exposes bare flesh.
 For women especially,

 tight-fitting clothing (including jeans, slacks, leggings, T-shirts, and

-short skirts, low necklines (especially with a cross dangling in the
+short skirts, bare shoulders, and low necklines (especially with a cross dangling in the

-and bare shoulders serve one unspoken purpose: to incite
+all serve one unspoken purpose: to incite lust.

 This whole issue

 is about desire—or, more specifically,

 the desire of the Other.

 As a very simple